 You should not allow the imposter to trick you if he/she has multiple people who vouch for him/her online.
 One person can easily make multiple accounts to make it appear as if there is a support network of family and friends.

 - Beware of profile that looks like your profile and interacts with your family:

 If a profile describes a personality that complements your own or is too good to be true, there is a reason to be suspicious.
 Often, imposters create interests and activities that mirror your own in order to start a conversation.
 They also try to interact with your own friends and family members to create a broader sense of familiarity and build up a broader network of trust.

 - See when the imposter joined Facebook and how many friends in friends-list:

 As mentioned earlier, fake profiles often put sexy profile pictures in order to entice people into adding them.
-Therefore, you can expect a lot of males in their friends-list.
-Probably, you may see 99% or even 100% males in the list.
+Therefore, you can expect a lot of males in their friend’s list.
+Probably, you may see 99% or even 100% of males on the list.
 It could be around 1000s or even more than that.
 While reviewing profile, see when this profile was created.
 If it is recent and has a long number of friends, it must be a fake profile.
-Most of fake profiles are recently created.
+Most of the fake profiles are recently created.

 - Tags in cartoons and lots of App requests:

-- Be careful if you receive friendship request from strangers and fake celebrities:
+- Be careful if you receive a friendship request from strangers and fake celebrities: